giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 {: #kubernetes_metrics title="Collection and exposure of
 metrics using the Kubernetes Metrics API." }

-## Mapping the Kubernetes Metrics API and the CATS Architectures
+## Example of Mapping the Kubernetes Metrics API and the CATS Architectures

-In this section, we observe that there is a natural mapping between the Kubernetes Metrics API and the IETF CATS architecture.
-This makes the Metrics API a de facto standard that can be easily adapted to support the CATS distributed design.
+In this section, we describe a mapping between the Kubernetes Metrics API and the IETF CATS metric dissemination architecture, illustrating how a de facto standard widely used in production systems can be easily adapted to support the CATS metrics framework.

-To describe the mapping, we take the distributed model of the CATS Metric Dissemination framework introduced in
+To describe the mapping, we take the distributed model of the CATS metrics dissemination framework introduced in
-{{I-D.ldbc-cats-framework}}, and include it in {{cats_framework}}
+{{I-D.ldbc-cats-framework}}, which we include in {{cats_framework}}
 for ease of reading.

                     :<----------------------: